jakpop11/jakpop11/README.md

 <a href="https://giphy.com/stickers/kawaii-hiiii-cat-lGhBlBMIN2XsEteTN3">
   <img width="30%" align="right" alt="CatProgrammerWaving" src="https://media.giphy.com/media/lGhBlBMIN2XsEteTN3/giphy.gif">
 </a>
-<i>Computer Science Student</i> 👨‍🎓
+<i>Computer Science Graduate</i> 👨‍🎓

 ### About me
 Passionate programmer with a keen interest in mobile app and game development.
 With a calm and focused approach, constantly seeking ways to enhance the experience for both users and developers.
-As a well-organized student, I am looking for opportunity to contribute my technical skills and creative mindset to deliver exceptional results.
+As a well-organized person, I am looking for opportunity to contribute my technical skills and creative mindset to deliver exceptional results.

 ### Skills